DevkarthikSuresh/Arrays_and_Strings/README.md

    - Use `for` loop in the array.

 3. **Print Each Element:**
-   - Inside the loop, print each element of the array.
+   - print each element of the array using the loop.

 4. **End Program:**